 Each of us has a unique circadian rhythm that helps determine when we are most productive.
 This is called our chronotype.

 Scientists are still working to determine how many different chronotypes there are.
 But, at least three chronotypes are commonly accepted- the standard chronotype (which follows the cycle of the sun), the early-bird or “Lark” chronotype, and the night owl chronotype.

 Each person’s day is broken down into cycles of energy and focus.
 Your chronotype dictates when the peaks and valleys of your cycles will occur.
-To learn more about chronotypes and how to use them to plan your most productive day, check out this article by Christopher Barnes in the Harvard Business Review.
+To learn more about chronotypes and how to use them to plan your most productive day, check out this article in the Harvard Business Review.

-Also be aware of how you work best.
+Also, be aware of how you work best.
 There is no one-size-fits-all answer for how to maximize productivity.
 Each of us is unique.
 So, take the time to find out what works best for you.